SynapseWeb/PyReconstruct/readme.md

 pip install pyreconstruct
 ```

-Then launch PyReconstruct from the command line:
+then launch PyReconstruct from the command line:

 ```
 PyReconstruct